Fire as a Tool

 Prescribed fire events:

 UCANR routinely hosts prescribed fire workshops throughout California to help private landowners learn more about fire.
-Check here to see a list of upcoming workshops.

 The Northern California Prescribed Fire Council is a venue for practitioners, state and federal agencies, academic institutions, tribes, coalitions, and interested individuals to work collaboratively to promote, protect, conserve, and expand the responsible use of prescribed fire in Northern California's fire-adapted landscapes.

 The Southern Sierra Prescribed Fire Council's mission is to serve as a venue for practitioners, state and federal agencies, academic institutions, tribes, non-governmental organizations, coalitions, and interested individuals to work collaboratively to promote, protect, conserve, and expand the responsible use of prescribed fire and cultural fire in the southern Sierra Nevada’s fire-adapted landscapes and fire-dependent landscapes, and to promote public understanding and acceptance on the ecological and cultural importance of burning.

 The Central Coast Prescribed Fire Council's mission is to provide information and education about the role of fire and smoke in the ecosystem, provide a forum for discussions in the art and science of prescribed fire and fire protection policies optimizing the use of integrated fire management and increasing private and agency prescribed burning capacity, pace, and scale through landowner assistance and facilitation of safe fire and smoke burn prescription development, coordination of safe prescribed burns, and sponsorship of live fire training and fire management education.